cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.6.9 =
+Fixed a bug where some of the wp_enqueue_script where loaded outside the scope of our plugin.
+This issue has been fixed now.

+= 4.6.8 =
+Reverted part of the previous release as it contained untested features of an upcoming release.
+Mea culpa.

+= 4.6.7 =
+Added a feature to exclude TAX from structured data price fields on product pages

 = 4.6.6 =
 Fixed a bug where filters on product tags where only working for products that had one tag attached to them.
 Filters on products that have multiple product tags are working now aswell.